top of page

 Signs can include:

-Of course moral distress, and the feelings that contribute to it, are normal when we experience violations of our values.
-It isn't the presence of the feelings that are the problem, (although we would usually prefer not feel these painful feeling they have evolved as important signals to help us navigate our social worlds and keep us aligned with what is important to us) but the ways in which we can become locked into unhelpful patterns of response that cause us difficulty in our ability to lead our lives in the ways we want to live them.
+Moral distress and the feelings that contribute to it are normal when we experience violations of our values.
+It isn't the presence of these feelings that is the problem.
+Although we would usually prefer not to feel these painful emotions, they have evolved as important signals to help us navigate our social worlds and keep us aligned with what is important to us.
+The challenge lies in how we can become locked into unhelpful patterns of response that hinder our ability to lead our lives as we wish.

 How is Moral Injury Different From PTSD?